ourPLCC/plcc/docs/User/Install.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://github.com/ourPLCC/plcc/raw/main/installer/install.bash)"
 ```

+After following the instructions printed by the last command, test your installation
+(see "Test your PLCC installation" at the end of this document.).

+If the above doesn't work for you, try following the manual installation instructions next.

+### 3.3.
+Install PLCC itself manually (Windows, Linux, or Mac)

 If you are installing PLCC into another environment or the installer did not work for you, you can install PLCC manually.